 Bionic lenses are another option, but they are not usually for people with vision loss.
 Instead, they offer improvements in vision for those who already wear contact lenses or eyeglasses.
 Several companies are working on developing bionic lenses, all of which use slightly different technology and approaches.

 Bionic lenses replace the natural lenses of the eyes.
 Essentially, a surgeon would remove a person’s natural lens and implant a bionic lens in its place.
 The purpose is to restore vision at all distances, so the person does not experience any issues with their vision quality.

 Some bionic lens technology aims to autoregulate once it is implanted into the eye.
 The surgeon would connect it to the muscles so it is able to focus at different ranges.
 This could also result in no risk of eye strain since these lenses would use 1/100 as much energy as a natural lens uses to respond.

 Science & Status of Bionic Eyes

-Throughout the world, over 190 people have received an Argus II Retinal Prosthesis System transplant.
-So far, the results show that this implant is relatively stable and reliable for people who have advanced retinitis pigmentosa.
+Throughout the world, hundreds of people have received an Argus II Retinal Prosthesis System transplant.
+So far, the results show that this implant is stable and reliable for people who have advanced retinitis pigmentosa.